clarkbox/check_multiple/README.md

 Requirements:

-* Python 3.5 or greater.
+* Python 3.5 or greater (tested up to Python 3.8).